NishchayAnand/software-engineering/System Design/HLD/Fundamentals/Consistency.md

 ## Read-Your-Writes Consistency

 A user will always read their own writes.
 This ensures that after a user updates a data item, they will always see their updates.
 For example, after posting a status update on social media, the user will see their post immediately.

+Understanding and choosing the right consistency model depends on the specific needs and constraints of the system being designed.
+For example, systems requiring immediate data accuracy might prioritize **strong consistency**, while systems needing high availability might opt for **eventual consistency**.

+## Quorum Consensus